prabhudattaMohapatra/myPrompts/India_test_case_generation/prompt_with_dsl.md

 # Test Case Generation Prompt for Indian Payroll Engine (with DSL Rules)

+## ROLE
+You are an expert tax consultant and test engineer specializing in Indian tax law and payroll systems.

+## TASK
-You are tasked with generating comprehensive test case data in CSV format for the Indian Payroll Engine.
+Generate comprehensive test cases for validating the Indian Payroll Engine for assessment year 2025-26.
 The test cases must satisfy specific data requirements and cover all defined use cases, while ensuring full compliance with Indian tax laws and regulations.

+## TARGET USERS
+- Payroll administrators
+- Tax professionals
+- System developers

+## PURPOSE
+Validate tax calculations against official Indian tax regulations and ensure the payroll engine correctly implements all tax rules, exemptions, deductions, and compliance requirements as defined in the machine-readable DSL rules.

 ## Context